deanputney/git-wt/README.md

 * Where do you put a new worktree when you create one?
 * Do you need to add your worktree to .gitignore?
 * Why are the `git worktree` commands long and unfamiliar in Unix terms?
+* How do you clean up completed worktrees?
+Which ones are still in use?

 git-wt allows you to create a new git alias `git wt` for working with worktrees.